jayjay0317/Hands-On-ML-Study/Chapter_11/README.md

 - **Learning Rate Scheduling Trade-Off:** I noticed that some schedulers reduce the learning rate when progress stalls, while others periodically raise it again.
 This helped me understand the trade-off between fine-tuning near a good solution and encouraging renewed exploration.

 - **Dropout and MC Dropout:** Dropout reduces overfitting by randomly dropping activations during training and scaling the remaining values by the keep probability $1 - p$.
 MC dropout extends this idea by keeping dropout active during evaluation and averaging multiple predictions, making it similar in spirit to an ensemble method.

+- **Learning Rate Finder Intuition:** I learned that the maximum learning rate for 1Cycle scheduling can be chosen using a learning rate finder.
+The goal is to find a range where the loss decreases quickly, but before the learning rate becomes so large that training becomes unstable.

+- **Choosing Training Techniques:** Chapter 11 made me realize that training deep neural networks is not about using every technique at once.
+The right choices depend on the problem, such as using regularization for overfitting, normalization for deeper networks, learning rate schedules for faster convergence, and MC dropout when uncertainty estimates matter.